Legendary City Walls, Ancient Monasteries and a World Record Breakfast.

 1Day 1 - Kayseri - Adiyaman

-We depart Cappadocia, the Land of Beautiful Horses and weird rock formations, and head out across Turkey’s hinterland, along the ancient Silk Road via Kayseri and stopping at the great Karatay Han before proceeding to Adiyaman.
+- We depart Kayseri at the foot of Mount Erciyes and once Capital of the Seljuk Anatolian Sultanate and head out across Turkey’s hinterland, along the ancient Silk Road via Kayseri and stopping at the great Karatay Han before proceeding to Adiyaman.

 2Day 2 - Nemrut - Urfa